flowersinthesand/portal/documentation/transport.md

 ### `sse`

 Server-Sent Events.
 Works if the browser supports [`EventSource`](http://caniuse.com/#search=eventsource) and the given url is from the same-origin or from the cross-origin and the `EventSource` supports [`CORS`](http://caniuse.com/#search=cors).
-After the `open`, `message`, `close` whose the reason is `done` and all the custom event, it's possible to access a used Event Source's original event by calling `.session('event')`.
+After the `open`, `message`, `close` whose the reason is `done` and all the custom event, it's possible to access a used Event Source's original event by calling `.data('event')`.
 By reason of the Server-Sent Events spec's ambiguity, there is no way to determine whether a connection closed normally or not so that the `close` event's reason will be `done` even though the connection closed due to an error.

 ### `stream`